-What is a Chemical Equipment Operator or Tender?
+What Does it Take to Be a Chemical Equipment Operator or Tender?

 - Direct activities of workers assisting in control or verification of processes or in unloading of materials.

-Qualities of a Chemical Equipment Operator or Tender
+Things a Chemical Equipment Operator or Tender Should Know How to Do

 Operation and Control: Controlling operations of equipment or systems.